Background To City Index

 If, after reading this City Index review, you wish to open an account with this brokerage, the steps to do so are very simple.
-To open a new account:
+To open a live account:

 - Select the “Open an Account” option from the header bar on the City Index website

 - Fill out your personal and financial details.
 These will be used to verify your identity and for tax purposes

-- Use a debit or credit card or a wire transfer to deposit at least $500 into your new account
+- Use a debit or credit card or a wire transfer to make an initial deposit

 If you are a complete beginner as a Forex trader, city index also offers a demo account.
 The demo account will allow you to place mock trades in real time and acquaint yourself with the trading platform without risking any real money.
 Trade on this account for a few days or until you feel comfortable putting your own hard-earned money into your investments, then upgrade to a full account.

 Minimum Deposit For City Index